 We first examine price volatility and its spillover effects across Nordic markets.
 The considered markets are in four countries, with 12 bidding areas, which are Denmark (DK1-Western Denmark, DK2-Eastern Denmark), Norway (NO1-Oslo, NO2-Kristiansand, NO3-Trondheim, NO4-Tromsø, NO5-Bergen), Sweden (SE1-Lulea, SE2-Sundsvall, SE3-Stockholm, SE4-Malmo), and Finland.
-We use a rich sample of 107,352 hourly price data for each region, for the period 1 January 2010 to 31 March 2022, collected from Nord Pool.
-The carbon, oil, and gas data are obtained from Bloomberg.
-All prices are quoted in EUR/MWh and are aligned with the time zones.
+We use a rich sample of 107,352 hourly prices for each region, from 1 January 2010 - 31 March 2022, collected from Nord Pool3.
+All prices are quoted in EUR/MWh and aligned with time zones.

-Uribe et al. (2020) identified an at-least-80% correlation between the prices of each area per country (Denmark, Sweden, and Norway), hence restricted their analysis to a single area and their sample range (2013-2018) is shorter than our sample.
+Uribe et al. (2020) identified an at-least-80% correlation between the prices of each area per country (Denmark, Sweden, and Norway), hence restricted their analysis to a single area and their sample range (2013 - 2018) is shorter than our sample.
 Electricity prices in our sample period may have different characteristics, so we first perform correlation tests across bidding areas within individual countries.
-The correlations between the hourly prices in areas of Denmark, Norway, and Sweden are 83, 66 (average), and 77% (average), respectively.
-Specifically, DK1 and DK2 are highly correlated, so we calculate the average hourly price as a proxy of price in Denmark.
-Similarly, we average four prices across
+The correlations between the hourly prices in areas of Denmark, Norway, and Sweden are 83, 66 (average), and 77% (average), respectively.4 Specifically, DK1 and DK2 are highly correlated, so we calculate the average hourly price as a proxy of price in Denmark.
+Similarly, we average four prices across Sweden as a proxy for the Swedish electricity price.5